rust-lang/this-week-in-rust/draft/2021-08-25-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [synth](https://github.com/getsynth/synth), a declarative test data generator written in Rust.
+This week's crate is [kube-leader-election](https://github.com/hendrikmaus/kube-leader-election), a crate to implement leader election for Kubernetes workloads.

-[llogiq](https://users.rust-lang.org/t/crate-of-the-week/2704/942) shamelessly used his recent self-suggestion for lack of another nomination.
+Thanks to [hendrikmaus](https://users.rust-lang.org/t/crate-of-the-week/2704/945) for the self-suggestion.

 [Please submit your suggestions and votes for next week][submit_crate]!